LISTEN TO THIS ARTICLE:

 The question of benzodiazepines

 Benzodiazepines can help for the first several weeks of antidepressant treatment because they act rapidly and can be used as needed only when panic attacks occur.
 People receiving this combination improve more rapidly than with antidepressants alone.
-They can be tapered off the benzodiazepines once enough time has passed for the antidepressant to take effect.
-However, doctors will avoid prescribing benzodiazepines to patients with substance abuse histories because of their addictive potential.
+They can be tapered off once enough time has passed for the antidepressant to take effect.
+However, doctors will avoid prescribing these drugs to patients with substance abuse histories because of their addictive potential.

 Other possible medications